Steven314/school-id-crosswalk/crosswalking/README.md

 - The CEEB data includes many non-educational entities.
 That being politicians, individuals, and companies.
 These should be excluded since they would not have a matching IPEDS or NCES code.
-There aren't a vast number of these so a negative filter is simple enough to isolate them.
+There aren't a vast number of these so a negative filter is simple enough to isolate most of them.
 Then flip it to a positive filter to remove them.
 (There was a little over 200 of these.)
 - Naval and Navy recruiting doesn't need to be included.
 - Some institutions offer an 'Upward Bound Program'.
 I'm electing to exclude these since they are an assistance program and not an institution themselves.